openshift/geard/README.md

 Exploration of a Docker+systemd gear daemon (geard) in Go.
 The daemon runs at a system level and interfaces with the Docker daemon and systemd over DBus to install and run Docker containers on the system.
 It will also support retrieval of local content for use in a distributed environment.

+The primary operations are:

+* Create a new system unit file that runs a single docker image (create and run a gear)
+* Stop or start a gear
+* Fetch the logs for a gear
+* Create a new empty Git repository
+* Set a public key as enabling SSH or Git SSH access to a gear or repository (respectively)
+* Build a new image from a source URL and base image
+* Fetch a Git archive zip for a repository
+* Set and retrieve environment files for sharing between gears (patch and pull operations)

 Try it out
 ----------